brochington/Akkad/README.md

 ### Features

 - Full power of React meets WebGL and Babylon
-- Embedd multiple interactive "scenes" directly in your React based site.
+- Embed multiple interactive "scenes" directly in your React based site.
 - Uses a redux-like state cycle
 - Defined method of extention via Entities and Systems.